Swindon Dealer Busted for Selling Crack to Undercover Cop

-Following yesterday’s sentencing, Det Sgt Phil Hines from SOCU said: “We welcome this result as it reflects this man’s significant senior role in this operation as well as the seriousness of dealing Class A drugs.
+“We welcome this result as it reflects Cox’s significant senior role in the operation and the serious nature of dealing Class A drugs,” said Detective Sergeant Phil Hines from SOCU.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.